maykinmedia/django-timeline-logger/docs/settings.rst

 Settings
 ========

-Timeline Logger default behaviour can also be customized by using the next application settings in your project:
+Timeline Logger default behaviour can also be customized by using the following application settings in your project:

    - ``TIMELINE_DEFAULT_TEMPLATE``: defines the Django template used for the